openservicemesh/osm/Interfaces.md

 	// ListAllowedInboundServices returns the list of services allowed to connect to this service.
 	ListAllowedInboundServices() []ServiceProvider

-	// GetAzureURIs returns the list of Azure URIs forming the given service.
+	// ListAzureLocators returns the list of Azure URIs forming the given service.
 	// Example: ["/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz",]
-	ListAzureLocator() ([]AzureURI, error)
+	ListAzureLocators() ([]AzureURI, error)

-	// GetKubernetesLocator returns a list of KubernetesLocators, which are pointers to a server, namespace, service.
+	// ListKubernetesLocators returns a list of KubernetesLocators, which are pointers to a server, namespace, service.
 	// Example: [{"aks-9a31e37f.hcp.westus2.azmk8s.io", "smc", "webservice"},]
-	ListKubernetesLocator() ([]KubernetesLocator, error)
+	ListKubernetesLocators() ([]KubernetesLocator, error)
 }
 ```